quixio/quix-docs/docs/tutorials/influxdb-migration/overview.md

 1. [Optional - Install InfluxDB v2](./influxdb-v2-install.md) - in this step you install InfluxDB v2 locally.
 If you already have an InfluxDB v2 installation, you can use that instead.

-2. [Clone the template project](./get-project.md) - you clone the template project into Quix Cloud.
+2. [Create the project](./create-project.md) - create a project in Quix Cloud.

 3. [Add an InfluxDB v2 source](./influxdb-source.md) - you add a Quix InfluxDB source connector to your pipeline.
 This is used to get data into a Quix topic.